<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 •

 • Managing cyber risk is the core mandate of information security teams in today’s business climate.
-Frameworks are the foundation of the risk management activities that every organization practices.
-We’ll dive into gold-standard frameworks and best practices to reduce risk.
+Frameworks are the foundation of every organization's risk management activities.
+We’ll explore gold-standard frameworks and best practices for reducing risk.
 Using integrated frameworks based on outcomes drives all aspects of a cyber program and supports business growth.

 •